Legacy desktop app: automatic tracking and predictable releases

 Effect (3 months after go-live vs previous 3 months): approx. 40% fewer post-release incidents and approx. 30% shorter bug fix time

-Delivery process
+Implementation process

 From diagnosis to stable rollout

-Stabilization and growth
+Stabilization and continued product growth

 Technologies